ksturgeon/cv-demo/README.md

 ### Demo Process: ###
 1. Run the mapr-job.sh on an edge node.
 You will have to edit the environment variables to appy to your environment.
 This executes cluster setup and background process execution.
 2. When the deployment starts, open a **browser** to the new “edge” host:5010, in a new tab - it should open to a blank page and just “spin” waiting for data.
-3. Make note/copy the FQDN of the “dag” component (should be “dag-XXXXXX.se.corp.maprtech.com”) in App Lariat.
+3. Make note/copy the FQDN of the “Data Access Gateway” service node of the cluster.
 4. Run the “capture-camera-to-dag-db.py” script (```python capture-camera-to-dag.py```).
 Answer the following questions;
 * ```If USB camera, then device 1 is integrated, 0 is USB [0]:```  If you’ve plugged in an external USB camera, that becomes device 0, and the integrated webcam becomes device 1.
 I recommend an external camera, because you can play with depth of field and capturing audience.
 Default is 0 if you hit [Enter].
 * ```Seconds per Frame [2]:```  I recommend just accepting the default of 2 hit [Enter].